Gpriznar/Javascript-Projects/README.md

     - Future updates would include a user login/password to save stored information and the ability to add items to specifi stores.

-* HackerNews: Website using an API in order to display news items with realtime updates.
+* HackerNews: Website using an API in order to display news items with realtime updates from https://news.ycombinator.com